Does California Lemon Law Apply to Used Cars?

-It can be a common misconception that you have to buy a car fresh from the factory to have legal rights under state consumer protection statutes.
+It can be a common misconception that you have to buy a car, truck, or recreational vehicle fresh from the factory to have legal rights under state consumer protection statutes.
 In fact, there are a number of California lemon law used car protections.
 Since many pre-owned vehicles may still be covered by an existing manufacturer’s warranty, or a new one in the case of a vehicle certified by a dealership’s mechanics, the Song-Beverly Act still applies.
-Even vehicles that are bought from “buy here, drive here” lots can qualify.
+Even vehicles that are bought from “buy here, drive here” used car dealerships can qualify as a lemon.

-Vehicles Covered Under CA Lemon Law Used Car
+Vehicles Covered Under California Lemon Law Used Car

 The same kinds of vehicles are covered whether they are new or pre-owned.
 Specific conditions for CA lemon law used car claims include: